-Cash is the only true means of passive income generation.
+A CD is one of the purest sources of passive income generation.
 I literally don’t have to do anything for the interest income earned after I decide on a CD.
 It just compounds and automatically renews to another similar duration CD after the initial period is over.
-My goal is to generate five figures a month in interest income from my CDs by the time I retire.
+The only problem over the years is that CD interest rates have declined to levels where the returns haven’t been that enticing.

 QUESTIONS TO ASK BEFORE INVESTING IN A CD